 Look, I know how it goes.
 Your to-do list is 8-miles long before you dutifully check your email first thing on Monday morning.
 You’re already overwhelmed and stressed about client work.
-You remember (briefly) that you promised yourself you would improve some of the processes at your firm, but you just haven’t found time to focus on it.
+You remember (briefly) that you promised yourself you would improve some of the processes at your firm and double down on personal productivity, but you just haven’t found time to focus on it.
 And there doesn’t seem to be any light at the end of the tunnel.

 So, what do you do?

 - Open the contract you’re supposed to review by end of day.